 The Service works collaboratively with Food Standards Scotland (FSS) which was established by the Food (Scotland) Act 2015 to deliver independent consistent, evidence based and consumer focused information to protect public health, help improve the Scottish diet and protect the interests of the consumer in relation to food.

-The FSS Strategy for 2016-2019 incorporated a 3-year Corporate Plan, April 2016-March 2019, which had been developed by FSS and set the direction to help deliver the FSS vision of "creating a food and drink environment in Scotland that benefits, protects and is trusted by consumers".
+The FSS Strategy for 2021-2026 incorporated a 3-year Corporate Plan, April 2021-March 2024, which had been developed by FSS and set the direction to help deliver the FSS vision.
 The Corporate Plan outcomes are that: